Hugo of Moncada i Gralla: Galleass San Lorenzo

 This ship had 124 sailors, 50 guns, 300 oarsmen and 270 soldiers.

 It was built in Naples.
-It displaced 762 tones and was the largest ship and, according to some, the most splendid of the entire army.
+It displaced 762 tones and was the largest ship and, according to some, the most splendid of the entire Spanish Armada.

 Nautical difficulties

 One of the most difficult variables that made navigating the British Channel so dangerous were (and still are) the currents caused by the tides.
 Local pilots had good knowledge of those currents.